The Unnatural (The X-Files): Themes

 Mulder invokes one of William Blake's "Proverbs of Hell" from his 18th-century book The Marriage of Heaven and Hell in an argument with Scully.

 Near the beginning of the episode, Mulder uses one of William Blake's "Proverbs of Hell" from his 18th century book The Marriage of Heaven and Hell in an argument with Scully: "The road to excess leads to the palace of wisdom."
-Sharon R. Yang, in her essay "Weaving and Unweaving the Story," writes that Mulder is using affluent literature to "justify his passionate dedication to questing for knowledge in arcane areas scorned by mainstream intellectual authority".
+Sharon R. Yang, in her essay "Weaving and Unweaving the Story," writes that Mulder is invoking such high-culture literature from the Western canon to "justify his passionate dedication to questing for knowledge in arcane areas scorned by mainstream intellectual authority".
 In addition, Robert Shearman, in his book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, argued that the episode functions as a fairy tale, and that its conclusion, while sad, is nevertheless an example of a happy ending; Exley bleeds red blood as he lays dying, granting the alien his wish "to be a man."

 Ideas of racism and segregation also permeate the episode.
 Sara Gwenllian-Jones in her book Cult Television argues that, throughout the entry, "the blacks are equated with aliens," turning them into a certain type of "other" that is "never allowed to fit in or feel safe".
 Gwenllian-Jones highlights the scene in which Dales, late one night on the team bus, wakes to see Exley's sleeping body being reflected as an alien in a window as an example of the racial comparison.
 She points out that, despite coming to Earth, Exley has moved from one segregated society—that of the aliens—into another.
 She points out that Exley, after revealing his true form to Dales, says that "my people guard their privacy zealously.
 They don't want our people to intermingle with your people".
 This quote expresses a similar sentiment to the segregated mentality of the 1940s.